I am so excited to take a deep dive into the Sherwin Williams pick for 2023 Color of the Year: Redend Point.

 What Color is Sherwin Williams Redend Point (SW 9081)

 Redend Point is a mid-toned clay color.
-You could also describe it as a rosy brown.
+It ranges in appearance on the wall from a pinky brown to a more true terracotta.
+You could describe it as a rosy brown.

 “Embrace a spirit of connection with the world around us with this soulful-yet-subtle hue.” – Sherwin Williams